Understanding Deposit Insurance - Financial Regulation

 What is deposit insurance?

-Deposit insurance protects bank or credit union customers with deposit accounts (“depositors”) in the event that their financial institution fails.
+Deposit insurance protects bank or credit union customers with deposit accounts (“depositors”) if their financial institution fails.
 If the bank or credit union stops operating, deposit insurance makes sure that depositors’ money remains available to them.

 The types of accounts that are covered by deposit insurance include: checking accounts; savings accounts; money market accounts; certificates of deposit; certain types of retirement accounts including IRAs; revocable and irrevocable trust accounts; and corporation, partnership and unincorporated association accounts.